gary-jc14/javascript-projects/README.txt

 # JavaScript Projects

-This repository contains a collection of JavaScript projects completed as part of my software development training.
+This repository contains a collection of JavaScript projects completed as part of my web and software development training.

 ## About